graphaware/neo4j-timetree/README.md

 ### REST API

-When deployed in server mode, there are four URLs that you can issue POST requests to:
+When deployed in server mode, there are four URLs that you can issue GET requests to:
 * `http://your-server-address:7474/graphaware/timetree/{time}` to get a node representing a time instant, where time must be replaced by a `long` number representing the number of milliseconds since 1/1/1970.
 The default resolution is Day and the default time zone is UTC
 * `http://your-server-address:7474/graphaware/timetree/now` to get a node representing now.
 Defaults are the same as above.
 * `http://your-server-address:7474/graphaware/timetree/{rootNodeId}/{time}` to get a node representing a time instant, where {time} must be replaced by a `long` number representing the number of milliseconds since 1/1/1970 and {rootNodeId} must be replaced by the ID of an existing node that should serve as the tree root.
 Defaults are the same as above.